LethalMaus/StreamingYorkie/README.md

 Streaming Yorkie is designed to help *Twitch Streamers* to efficiently *Follow & Unfollow* other Streamers as well as offering a better overview of *Followers & Following*.
 After your stream any *VOD (Video On Demand)* can be seen & exported to *Youtube* in our VOD Overview.
 **Automatically Follow, Unfollow, F4F & export VODs to Youtube** simply by installing and configuring Streaming Yorkie.
-Helps build a bigger community, simplifies/automates communication, become an <i>affiliate<i> sooner & helps free up time to stream more.
+Helps build a bigger community, simplifies/automates communication, become an *affiliate* sooner & helps free up time to stream more.
 Watch multiple streams at once on one screen with **Multi View**.
 Streaming Yorkie can be found in the [Google Play Store](https://play.google.com/store/apps/details?id=com.lethalmaus.streaming_yorkie).